wernerglinka/aiandyou/src/pages/index.md

   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
-    AIandYou.org is a U.S. based non-profit creating opportunities for underrepresented communities of color to learn about Artificial Intelligence (AI) and bring it into classrooms.
-AIandYou.org is the platform for the science community, educators, civil society leaders and community members to have a dialogue about AI opportunities at home and in the classroom, and explore the challenges impacting everyday lives.
+    AIandYou.org is a U.S. based non-profit creating opportunities for underrepresented communities of color to learn about Artificial Intelligence (AI).
+AIandYou.org is the platform for the science community, educators, civil society leaders and community members to have a dialogue and identify solutions and to today’s bias challenges.

     The AIandYou.org platform is created through:

     - Community and educator **Outreach**
-    - **Resources** and curriculum
+    - **Resources** for community leaders and educators
     - **Research** specific to AI and underrepresented communities

-    Participants include scientists, researchers and engineers from:
-    - LatinX in AI
-    - Black in AI
-    - Queer in AI
-    - Women and Machine Learning (WiML)

-    Leaders from these organizations participate in local, regional and national events to educate, inform and collaborate with the community.

     AIandYou.org topics include:
-    - AI basics
+    - AI tools – today and the future
     - AI, automation and job preparation
     - AI and unintended bias and solutions
     - AI and medicine (diabetes, cancer, women’s health and others)